steveskrip/WOFpy/docs/WOFpyODM2LBRproduction_installation_notes.md

 # Installing WOFpy with Little Bear River MySQL ODM2 test database

-These notes include installation of WOFpy from its `conda` package; downloading and installing the Litter Bear River (LBR) test database; configuring WOFpy for the LBR database; running WOFpy; and installing the WOFpy Docker image we created. *Most of the steps are copied from [WOFpyODM2LBRtest_installation_notes.md](https://github.com/ODM2/WOFpy/blob/master/docs/WOFpyODM2LBRtest_installation_notes.md) with some modifications.
+These notes cover installation of `WOFpy` from its `conda` package; downloading and installing the Little Bear River (LBR) ODM2 MySQL test database; configuring WOFpy for the LBR database; and running WOFpy. *The instructions enable the creation of "live" web services exposed to external use.*

+Most of the steps were originally copied from [WOFpyODM2LBRtest_installation_notes.md](https://github.com/ODM2/WOFpy/blob/master/docs/WOFpyODM2LBRtest_installation_notes.md) with some modifications; we're no longer actively maintaining that page, but it still has useful content, including references to relevant discussions.

 ## Table of Contents